 Egg Drop Experiment

-How about this nice twist on the traditional egg drop experiment?
+How about this fun twist on the traditional egg drop experiment?
 Ask children to place different materials into sealable plastic bags, place an egg inside and then drop from high up to see which protects the egg the best.

-Try changing the material inside the bag, the surface the egg drops onto or size of the bag to extend the task.
+Try changing the material inside the bag, the surface the egg drops onto or the size of the bag to extend the task.

 Egg Drop Challenges